Leopard2A5/lib-battleship/README.md

 let mut game = pregame.start().unwrap();
 ```

+Use Game::get_cell and Game::get_opponent_cell to display the respective
+battlefields, similar to PreGame::get_cell above.
+Use Game::get_cell to display
+a battlefield to its owner and Game::get_opponent_cell to display their adversary's
+battlefield with unhit cells appearing empty.

 From now on, players can take turns shooting at each other's ships.
 A player can keep shooting as long as they score hits.

 ```rust